-84. For decades, Defendants, either individually or through their predecessors or subsidiaries, have manufactured, designed, sold, supplied, and distributed chemical feedstock and/or turnouts and/or Class B foam containing PFAS to firefighting training facilities and fire departments globally, including within the State of Massachusetts and the cities and towns of Worcester, Waltham, Brookline, Hamilton, Norwood, Brockton, Grafton, Fall River, Cambridge, Swampscott, and Boston and their communities in Massachusetts.
+47. For decades, Defendants, either individually or through their predecessors or subsidiaries, have manufactured, designed, sold, supplied, and distributed chemical feedstock and/or turnouts and Class B foam containing PFAS to firefighting training facilities and fire departments globally, including within the State of Massachusetts.

-85. With over 5,000 individual chemicals, PFAS is a large and ever-growing category of human-made chemicals, consisting of a nearly indestructible chain of carbon and fluorine atoms that are widely used in products to, inter alia, resist and repel oil, heat and water, and have been found to have negative health effects.
+48. With over 5,000 individual chemicals, PFAS is a large and ever-growing category of human-made chemicals, consisting of a nearly indestructible chain of carbon and fluorine atoms that are widely used in products to, inter alia, resist and repel oil, heat and water, and have been found to have negative health effects.
 As detailed below, these toxic chemicals are present in firefighter turnouts and Class B foam.